 The risks are higher during the 2nd and 3rd trimester and if the woman has concomitant illnesses.
 Vaccination is required in order to protect herself and her unborn child.

-The flu is often mistaken for a cold.
-Although the symptoms are similar, the common cold is more frequent and commonplace than the flu.
+The flu is often mistaken for a cold or COVID.
+Although the symptoms are similar, the common cold is more frequent and common place than the flu or COVID.
 Common symptoms of influenza are:

 Although the decision to be vaccinated is personal, the benefits are wide-reaching to everyone around you.
 Indeed, beyond your own protection, vaccines also protect your parents, children, relatives, co-workers and all others who are either too young or too sick to receive vaccines, or for whom vaccines have not been effective.